quanser/ACC-Competition-2025/Software_Setup/FAQ.md

 Please try logging out and logging back in to fix the issue.
 If it persists please raise an issue in the [issue tab](https://github.com/quanser/ACC-Competition-2025/issues).

 ## Hardware requirements and performance expectations
 The development team has been testing the resources on an 4060 GPU, i7-12700KF, and 32GB of RAM.
 The performance that we receive is ~120fps and ~13cps when limiting the framerate to 200fps in the advanced graphics settings.
+These results were obtained when running all ROS2 nodes and spawning the QCar 2 in the Plane world.

 To see the performance of your machine do the following:
 - In the main page of QLabs click on settings